moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

 .. code::

-  [INFO] [1652822889.492940200] [hello_moveit.remote_control]: Waiting to continue: Press 'next' in the RvizVisualToolsGui window to plan
+  [INFO] [1652822889.492940200] [hello_moveit.remote_control]: Waiting to continue: Press 'Next' in the RvizVisualToolsGui window to plan

 Click the ``Next`` button in RViz and see your application advance.